ENOCKact/Linear-regression/LRM.md

 ![](LRM_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-The plot above represent the count per each model.*A3* having the most count followed by *A5* and *A2*. *RS7* has the least count.
+The plot above represents the count per each model .*A3* having the most count followed by *A5* and *A2*. *RS7* has the least count.

 ``` r